marksist300/TownSqaure/README.md

 - Create User account
 - Set up your account (add your information, your photos and personality)
 - Create posts and share them with your followers
-- Find other users (Follow friends, see and like their posts)
+- Search for other users (Follow friends, see and like their posts)

 <!-- Getting Started -->